oeggy03/tp/docs/UserGuide.md

 * `list c` followed by `delete c 2` deletes the second company in the list:
   ![delete company at index 2](images/deleteCompany.png)

+### Deleting an internship from company: `delete i`

+Keep your list of internships for companies organised by deleting internships you no longer need.

+Format: `delete i c/INDEX i/INDEX`
+* `c/INDEX` refers to the index number shown in the currently displayed contact list of companies.
+* `i/INDEX` refers to the index number shown in the currently displayed internship list of the target company.
+* Deletes the internship with index `INDEX` of the company at the specified `INDEX` in the currently displayed contact list of companies.

+Parameter
+* The two `INDEX` fields are both compulsory.
+    * `INDEX` with `c/` prefix must be a positive integer and cannot be larger than the size of the currently displayed contact list of companies.
+    * `INDEX` with `i/` prefix must be a positive integer and cannot be larger than the size of the currently displayed internship list of the target company.

+Example
+* `list c` and `view c 2` followed by `delete i c/2 i/1` deletes the first internship of the second company in the list:

 ### Viewing a list of all persons: `list p`

 Have a quick look at all the people you know in the contact list.